 How to Kill Fungus Gnats?

-There are many different ways to get rid of fungus gnats, but it may be a bit difficult if you have a multitude of indoor plants.
+There are many different ways to get rid of gnats, but it may be a bit difficult if you have a multitude of indoor plants.

 1. Control soil moisture